smjkzsl/docs-irails/docs/controllers.md

             self.session['key1'] = "K1" #set a session value
             v = self.session['key1'] #get a session value del self.session['key1'] #delete a session
+        For the configuration of the session, please refer to the session section of the general.yaml file

 *
         self.cookies #the cookies object Dict
             self.cookies.get('a',1)